Rockies vs. Padres Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 56 hits with 14 doubles, two triples, five home runs, 21 walks and 26 RBI.
+- Blackmon has put up 56 hits with 14 doubles, two triples, five home runs and 21 walks.
+He has driven in 26 runs.

 Blackmon Recent Games